-S&P means Standard & Poor's Credit Market Services France SAS or any other entity that is part of the group to which Standard and Poor's Rating Services, a division of The McGraw-Hill Companies, Inc. belongs or any successor of such entity.
+S&P means S&P Global Ratings Europe Limited or any other entity that is part of the group to which Standard and Poor's Rating Services, a division of The McGraw-Hill Companies, Inc. belongs or any successor of such entity.